Location: 2100 Randolph Rd., Charlotte, N. C.

 Ms. Mary Dominick, HLC Consultant

-MR. BRAGG PRESENTED A MOTION SECONDED BY DR. WEIS THAT THE
+MR. BRAGG PRESENTED A MOTION SECONDED BY MR. BENSON THAT THE

 DISTRIBUTED.
 THE COMMISSION UNANIMOUSLY APPROVED THE MOTION.